An Easy, Effective Way to Control Perennial Woody Weeds in Home Landscapes

 As with any pesticide application, always read and follow label directions.
 Pay particular attention to the Personal Protective Equipment (PPE) section for handling pesticides and pesticide containers.

-By John D. Byrd Jr., Extension Professor, Jim Taylor, Senior Research Associate, and Victor Maddox, Senior Research Associate, Plant and Soil Sciences.
+By John D. Byrd, Extension/Research Professor, Plant and Soil Sciences; Jim Taylor, former Senior Research Associate, Plant and Soil Sciences; and Victor Maddox, PhD, Senior Research Associate, Plant and Soil Sciences.